Multiple Sclerosis Nursing Care Plan

 • Bladder and bowel management: Nurses educate patients on bladder and bowel dysfunction associated with MS, implement strategies for managing these symptoms, and assist with bowel care.

-• Psychosocial support: Providing emotional support, counseling, and resources to support patients and their families as they cope with the psychological and social challenges of living with MS makes a difference.
+• Psychosocial support: A psychiatric clinical nurse specialist or psychiatrist may help in providing emotional support, counseling, and resources to support patients and their families as they cope with and understand the body and disease process.

 Benefits of having a comprehensive care plan